post-hero-img

 Links

-Adding useful links to the page is an excellent way to guide users back to you sites main content.
+Adding useful links to the page is an excellent way to guide users back to your site’s main content.

 Call to Action

-Having a Call to Action(CTA) button or message encourages the user to take action on your website.
-An example of a Call to Action would be a button prompting users to click a link to check out new and fresh content on your website home page, or contact the support team.
+Having a Call to Action(CTA) button or message encourages users to take action on your website.
+An example of a CTA would be a button prompting users to click a link to check out new and fresh content on your website home page or contact the support team.

 Should 404 Pages Have Navigation?